moriyaya/LwCL/README.md

 </p>

 ## Citation
-If you use this code or ideas from the paper for your research, please cite our paper:
+If you feel this project is helpful, please consider cite our paper :blush:
 ```
 @article{liu2024learning,
   title={Learning with Constraint Learning: New Perspective, Solution Strategy and Various Applications},